gilts/wsee/README.md

 # wsee
 A CDN Domain Fronting Tool or Websocket Discovery.
-This tool provides multiple technique to ensure target endpoint can fall under specific `protocol`, indicated via `101`.
-Can be used for **Bug  Hunters** to find any delicate domain related to `CDN`, `Websocket`, and `HTTP/2`.
+This tool provides multiple technique to ensure target endpoint can fall under specific `protocol` or statuses, indicated via `101` or `200` or even Any!.
+Can be used for **Bug  Hunters** to find any delicate domain related to `CDN`, `Websocket`, `HTTP/2`, or Bug-Host in general.
 Should work on any CDN but only featured `Cloudflare` and `Cloudfront` as in-built ready to use.

 ## Features
-- `wsee: to go` an Easy to use, scans whenever needed with Clean interactive Python script.
-Usable across any device that supports for `python`.
-PS: Even work on `Termux` and `WSL`.
 - A Fast domain queries using `Multiprocessing` to interlude all cpu cores, shorten your time.
 - Has a `Local WebSocket` finder; that allows you to discover more websocket possibilities without `domain-fronting` restriction.
 - More vary technique such as `ZGrab` to accurately find more `Local Websocket` for your endpoint.